NYC students performing their original song, “She’s Got a Lot Goin’ On”

 “At the end of the day, when the musical performances are over and the crowd has left, the children are what remain,” said Wish.
 “We are dedicated to providing a creative outlet for students, one that allows them to become self-confident, to transform their lives.
 Music is that outlet.”

-The night began with opening remarks from Jake Clemons, whose late uncle, Clarence Clemons, was the inspiration behind the “Big Man of the Year Award.”
+The night began with opening remarks from Jake Clemons.
 Love was joined onstage by student musicians from Franklin L. Williams Middle School in Jersey City, N.J as well as friends and fellow musicians Elvis Costello, Bill Medley, Brian Wilson, Paul Shaffer and Steven Van Zandt.

 Jim Allen, chairman of Hard Rock International, was also honored for his continued support of the organization.
-Hard Rock International sponsored the 2012 Right to Rock Benefit, which honored Steven Van Zandt as the “Big Man of the Year.”
+Hard Rock International sponsored the 2012 Right to Rock Benefit, which honored Steven Van Zandt with an award.
 Van Zandt, an honorary board member of Little Kids Rock and avid supporter of music education through his Rock and Roll Forever Foundation, was the musical director of this year’s production.

 And since it’s all about the kids, Little Kids Rock student Ashley Nunez, a fourth-grader at P.S.
 98 in Manhattan, took the stage with fellow classmates to perform an original song they wrote about Hurricane Sandy, “She’s Got a Lot Going On.”